nextlevelshit/web-coding-classes/WCC-Session-10/index.md

 Gatsby is a perfect choice for all developers which wish to be *en vouge*.
 It implements *GraphQL* which is the modern alternative for *RESTfull API's* and is based on *React*, some fancy new style of programming single components that cluster to something bigger and result in a full-blown web application.
-Gatsby also provides a very convient process for developing and deploying your software locally on your machine and on a server for public access.
+Gatsby also provides a very convenient process for developing and deploying your software locally on your machine and on a server for public access.
 Facebook is the maintainer of React.

 TypeScript is a modern spin-off from JavaScript which allows you to build more robust software.
 The maintainer is Microsoft.

-Two big comanies are interested in providing that „products“ for a long time, because they are having a huge profit from others that use them.
+Two big companies are interested in providing that „products“ for a long time, because they are having a huge profit from others that use them.
 Therefore there should not be any fraud of sudden disappearance of this projects.
 Even if both companies collapse the software will still run and the community will implement alternatives built upon that pieces of code.